 IV.
-CONCLUSIONS
+CONCLUSION

-BCI research is in the process of revolutionizing the future of human computer interaction with exponentially increasing number of reported outcomes on many innovative and novel application areas.
-In this review, we have restricted the discussion to methodologies and outcomes of BCI research that have two features: (1) noninvasive EEG signals are used as the physiological input modality; (2) AAC is the target application domain.
+BCI research is in the process of revolutionizing the future of human-computer interaction with exponentially increasing number of reported outcomes on many innovative and novel application areas.
+In this review, we have restricted the discussion to methodologies and outcomes of BCI research that have two features:

+- 1) Noninvasive EEG signals are used as the physiological input modality. - 2) AAC is the target application domain.

 We omitted an extensive discussion on performance measures used, as information transfer rate (in bits/minute) is the most widely used measure and is supplemented typically by characters/minute.
 In the review, we avoided a discussion that compares reported accuracy and speeds among various systems, as we think uncontrolled factors among experiments conducted across the globe still pose a great source of variance and making hardline conclusions is difficult.
 Nevertheless, readers can find reported speed and accuracy details in the cited sources and make such a comparison if interested.

-As evidenced by the citation distribution and relative lengths of our sections, ERP-based AAC systems are most widely researched - especially in increasing numbers more recently.
-VCP-based systems run into user-training difficulties and
+As evidenced by the citation distribution and relative lengths of our sections, ERP-based AAC systems are most widely re-